linq2db/linq2db.EntityFrameworkCore/README.md

 table = table.OwnerName("OtherOwner");       // change owner.
 ```

-It is not required to work directly with `LINQ To DB` `DataConnection` class but there is the several ways to do that. `LINQ To DB` will try to reuse your configuration and select appropriate Data Provider:
+It is not required to work directly with `LINQ To DB` `DataConnection` class but there are the several ways to do that. `LINQ To DB` will try to reuse your configuration and select appropriate Data Provider:
 ```cs
 // uing DbContext
 using (var dc = ctx.CreateLinqToDbConnection())